Last updated on February 26th, 2023 at 02:18 am

 She would then change the subject quickly because, God forbid, her daughter could be “that way.”

 I would watch her and in my mind, I would say, “Yes mom, I do and I wish I could talk to you about it.”

 To say this aloud would be to confirm it and make it true.

-To avoid major repercussions, I stayed quiet and I hid.
+To avoid major repercussions, I stayed quiet and hid.

 It wasn’t that I wasn’t attracted to the opposite sex (and I still find men very attractive) but don’t naturally draw the conclusion that I am bi-sexual.

 I had a “boyfriend” in 1st grade, “David.”
-He used to carry my books home from school everyday.
-I’d make myself notes every Wednesday to “Go behind cottage to kiss David.”
+He used to carry my books home from school every day.
+I’d make myself notes every Wednesday to “Go behind the cottage to kiss David.”

-But I had strong attractions to women while being attracted to men.
-In society it’s easier to date the opposite sex so I’d date men.
+But I had a strong attraction to women while being attracted to men.
+In society, it’s easier to date the opposite sex so I’d date men.
 Tons of them and I had a great time being with men.

 Gene was a guy that I grew up with and we bonded at an early age.
 We had so much in common.
 We were inseparable.
 It felt great to me when we finally started dating.
 He was so comfortable to be with.
 He taught me to play tennis against the schoolyard wall followed always by a bike ride to my home for an awesome dinner lovingly prepared by my mom.